json-api/json-api/format/index.md

 The base JSON API specification **MAY** be extended to support additional capabilities.

-Servers that support one or more extensions to JSON API **SHOULD** return those extensions in every response in the `supported-ext` media type parameter of the `Content-Type` header.
+Servers that support one or more extensions to JSON API **MUST** return those extensions in every response in the `supported-ext` media type parameter of the `Content-Type` header.
 The value of the `supported-ext` parameter **MUST** be a comma-separated (U+002C COMMA, ",") list of